index regulation hero image

 IOSCO Principles for Financial Benchmarks

-We ask data submitters to adhere to our Data Submitter Code of Conduct so that the data submission processes for assets included in the IPD indexes and benchmarks are in line with the IOSCO Principles and best practices.
+We ask data submitters to adhere to our MSCI Real Estate Data Provider Code of Conduct so that the submission processes for data included in the MSCI Private Real Estate indexes and benchmarks are in line with the IOSCO Principles and best practices.

-For further information and if you provide data to us, please read the documents below:
+For further information and if you provide data to us, please read the document below: